clcanvas/ghost-samurai/README.md

 A short adventure game with engaging, unique, click to move combat system with a variety of levels and environments.

-Developed in Collaboration with Joel Biswas (no GitHub Account).
+Developed in Collaboration with @JoelBiswas.
 We used Unity Version Control for this project, so commit history is not accurate to the actual development.

 # Awards